 In the existing co-investment schemes, access is usually provided at a passive level.
 However, in some Member States and providing a contribution to the costs of the active equipment by the partner, access is provided at the active level.
-This is for instance the case in some areas in Italy.
+This is for instance in the Italian case concerning Lucca district.
 The location of the access point may also vary: whilst the unbundling is provided at the ODF in the Netherlands, it is provided at the foot of the buildings in the very high-density areas in France.